Things to Do

 Read through your admission letter to see the conditions you must meet and, after you have arranged for documents to be sent to the U of S to show that you have met these conditions, check your application status online to see when they have been received.

-The Academic Calendar lists important dates and deadlines you need to know about, such as:
+Check out the Academic Calendar to find important dates and deadlines that you need to know about, such as:

 - tuition payment deadlines

 - beginning and end of final examinations

 To make sure you don't miss any important correspondence from the university, log in to PAWS and update your contact information, including your mailing address and telephone number.

 You should also make sure that the university has your legal name and/or preferred name recorded correctly and that you have provided emergency contact information for someone we can reach on your behalf in the event of an emergency.

 After you have registered for classes, you can find your tuition and fees balance and account summary in the Tuition and Fees channel in PAWS.